Geology / History

 R.I: nα = 1.627 – 1.633 nβ = 1.630 – 1.636 nγ = 1.633 – 1.639

-Colour: Colourless, white, gray, brownish white, straw yellow
+Colour: Colourless, white, grey, brownish white, straw yellow

 Birefringence: δ = 0.006